 Accordingly, your central tax will be calculated based on several criteria, typically 5% or 5.5% of the value of your property.
 You can pay it annually.
 You can either pay the full amount in a single payment or split it into up to 10 monthly installments, as long as all payments are made by February of the following year.

-Rental Income Taxes in Greece
+Rental Income Taxes in Greece for 2026

 Below are the tax rates for the following income amounts: